ginio15/product-strategy/README.md

-# Olympia BoD Analyzer — Real-World Product Definition Example
+# Real-World Product Definition Example

 This repository showcases a complete, real-world product definition process for an AI-powered Board of Directors (BoD) Analyzer MVP.
 It demonstrates  AI product ownership: problem framing, governance by a product constitution, testable specifications, plan and research artifacts, traceability, and execution readiness.